Jaaneey/intro-to-counting/README.md

 ![Chipotle 1](./images/chipotle2.png)

 This means that altogether there are 6 * 5 = 30 lunch options from among these choices.
-Here's a diagram showing the choices (each line represents one lunch option):

-DIAGRAM GOES HERE
+**EXERCISE** List out all 30 options.

 In the same way, in our function `multiplicationStatements(n)` above, there are `n` possible values for `i` and `n` possible values for `j`.
 So, by the Fundamental Counting Principle, there are `n * n` possible values for the pair `(i,j)`.